Classes in Waldoboro, Maine

 • 1.5 hours from the Bangor Airport.

 • Nearest towns: I’m half way between Rockland and Damariscotta.
 Camden/Rockport is 30 minutes away.
+The village of Waldoboro is five miles away.

 Class Size: